Up Arrow

 Preliminary Notice

-Although it is not a legal requirement to send a Preliminary Notice in Connecticut, it is the best business practice to do so on the residential project as a subcontractor.
+Although it is not a legal requirement to send a Preliminary Notice, it is the best business practice to do so.
 Sending a Preliminary Notice advises all parties that you are working on the project and helps you get paid faster.

 Intent to Lien